GraphBLAS/SuiteSparseSessions/Session5/README.md

 ## Overview

 This session provides a deep dive into the JIT (Just-In-Time) compilation system in SuiteSparse GraphBLAS, focusing on how kernels are created, hashed, compiled, verified, and loaded.
-Dr. Davis walks through the complete macrification process, showing how template code is specialized for specific operators and types.
+Dr. Davis walks through the complete macrofication process, showing how template code is specialized for specific operators and types.

 ---